aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

  Ping respose: { "ok": 1, "operationTime": Timestamp(1730145700, 1) }
 Document updated!
 ```
-The updated document can be viewed by running qurey via mongo shell against the database.
+The updated document can be viewed by running query via mongo shell against the database.

 #### 'D'elete the created document
 Passing a command line argument `--op d` reads the document, you can use below command.